-Coastal Erosion is the wearing-away of land and removal of beach sediments by high winds, drainage, wave action, wave currents, and tidal currents.
-This article throws light on Coastal erosion, the causes behind coastal erosion, findings of Ministry of Earth Sciences and National Centre for Coastal Research.
+Coastal Erosion is the wearing away of land and removal of beach sediments by high winds, drainage, wave action, wave currents, and tidal currents.
+This article throws light on Coastal erosion, the causes behind coastal erosion, findings of the Ministry of Earth Sciences and National Centre for Coastal Research.

 Aspirants would find this article very helpful while preparing for the IAS Exam.

 Coastal morphodynamics studies the erosion and sediment redistribution in coastal areas.
 It is caused by corrosion, hydraulic action or abrasion.